jzheng20/webset2/content/_index.md

   - block: text
     content:
       title: "About Us"
-      text: |
-        Our research group focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision-making paradigms such as machine learning, data analysis, and estimation as well as stochastic optimization, optimal control, and complex networks.
-Our algorithms combine mathematical techniques and emerging high-performance computing hardware (e.g., multi-core CPUs, GPUs, and computing clusters) to achieve computational scalability.
-The goal is to make these developments accessible to academic and industrial users by implementing algorithms on easy-to-use and extensible software libraries.
+      text:  Our research group focuses on the design and implementation of large-scale local and global optimization algorithms to solve problems that arise in diverse decision- making paradigms such as machine learning, data analysis, and estimation as well as stochastic optimization, optimal control, and complex networks.
+Our algorithms

     design:
       spacing:
         padding: [4rem, 0, 4rem, 0]